 - A certified agent conducts an inspection on your farm Your farm executes the OSP on your designated organic acres and transition acres

 - Your farm is designated USDA-certified organic – and you receive your USDA organic certificate Throughout the crop year you track every activity, piece of equipment, type of crop input, and related records to prove you are doing it the right way

-How can AgriSecure support you with the organic certification process?
+How can MyFarm support you with the organic certification process?

-Not only do we help you build an appropriate plan, but we also make sure your paperwork is ready when it’s time for the annual inspection.
-Our MyFarm (link) platform is built specifically for organic farms and transition farms.
-It seamlessly helps with tracking field activities, tracing organic clean-outs records, and collecting the invoices, seed tags, and organic crop input labels requires.
+The MyFarm platform is built specifically for organic farms and transition farms.
+It seamlessly helps with tracking field activities, tracing organic clean-outs records, and collecting the invoices, seed tags, and organic crop input labels required.